The triangle wave versus the cosine: How classical systems can optimally approximate EPR-B correlations: Classical physical representation

 If these outcomes were generated by a classical (i.e., local realist) physical model, we would be able to construct simultaneously defined random variables $A(\alpha)$ and $B(\beta)$, $\alpha$, $\beta\in[0,2\pi)$, such that in one run of the experiment, all these random variables are realised simultaneously, and the actually observed outcomes are merely selected by the \emph{independent} choice of settings $\alpha$, $\beta\in[0,2\pi)$.
 It seems physically reasonable to assume that the joint probability distribution of the complete stochastic processes $A$, $B$ satisfies the same symmetries: i.e., the symmetries observed in the twisted Malus law reflect underlying (physical, fundamental) model symmetries.

-In fact, under measurability conditions, we can symmetrize a given model, converting a non-symmetric model to a fully symmetric one: this is because probabilistic mixing of stochastic processes with the same, given, marginal distributions, results in a new stochastic process with the same marginal distributions.
-I will only explicitly impose the symmetry under rotations.
+This raises measurability issues.
+We have introduced an uncountable collection of random variables.
+What do we mean by ``the complete stochastic processes $A$, $B$''?
+It means that we need to make assumptions about their \emph{sample paths}.
+We need to discuss properties of the indexed set of all $(A(\alpha, \omega), B(\beta, \omega))$, thought of, together, as a \emph{random function}: its values are a function of $(\alpha, \beta)\in S^1\times S^1$ with values in $\{-1, +1\}^2$, which is random through its dependence on an underlying $\omega\in \Omega$.
+However, this paper is not going to delve into measurability issues, to which there are several approaches in the mathematical literature on stochastic processes; we will only make a few heuristic remarks on that topic.
+What is a fact, is that under obvious measurability assumptions, we can symmetrise a given model, converting a non-symmetric model to a fully symmetric one: this is because probabilistic mixing of stochastic processes with the same, given, marginal distributions, results in a new stochastic process with the same marginal distributions.
+We will explicitly impose the symmetry under rotations.
 As we will see, because of the ``certainty relations'' which we also impose, the other symmetries in the correlation functions are automatically true.
 So whether or not the other symmetries are imposed on the underlying process makes no difference to the family of correlation functions which can be generated by the model.

-I already used the difficult word measurability and I need now to pay this tricky topic some further attention.
-So far we have just assumed the existence of a single probability space on which are defined two indexed families of binary random variables $A(\alpha)$ and $B(\beta)$.
-It follows that joint probability distributions of any finite number of these random variables are also well defined.
-The random function $A(\alpha),\alpha\in[0,2\pi)$ takes values in $\{-1,+1\}$ but might in principle be extraordinarily irregular.
-However, I would like to argue that it can at least be approximated by a piece-wise constant function making only a finite number of changes of value: in other words, $\{\alpha\in[0,2\pi):A(\alpha)=1\}$ is a finite union of intervals, and so of course too is its complement $\{\alpha\in[0,2\pi):A(\alpha)=-1\}$; and the same for $B$.

-Here is one argument, heuristic to be sure.
-First of all, in my opinion there is no loss of \emph{physical} generality in assuming that any realisation of the set $\{\alpha\in[0,2\pi):A(\alpha)=1\}$ is a Borel measurable subset of $[0,2\pi)$.
-Here is a mathematical argument for this physical claim.
-If one is prepared to reject the axiom of choice, it is possible to axiomatically demand that all subsets of the real line are measurable.
-The mathematical existence of non-measurable sets is apparently a matter of mathematical taste, it refers to how large or small we want our abstract mathematical universe to be.
-Note that with the axiom of choice, though they exist mathematically, non-measurable sets cannot be constructed or computed or exhibited in any sense.
+In particular, if we restrict measurement settings (by which we mean the external inputs, not the physical direction which we imagine actually realised in a mathematical model of a physical apparatus) to one of just 360 possible whole-degree settings on a digital dial, no measurability assumptions are needed whatsoever.